Contracts of employment

-- how much warning (notice) the employer must give you if you are dismissed.
+- how much warning (notice) your employer must give you if you’re dismissed

-The express contractual terms may not be in one written document, but may be in a number of different documents.
-They may not be written at all.
-The express terms may be found in:
+Your express terms might not be in one written document, but could be in a number of different documents.
+They might not be written at all.

 - the job advertisement

 - a written statement of main terms and conditions

 - any letters sent by your employer to you before you started work

 - anything you were asked to sign when or since you started work